KoredeSOlomon07/web-Ass-2/README.md

 # Student Mangement System

-In this project, we are going to create node CRUD application with express and mongodb.
+In this project, I am going to create node CRUD application with express and mongodb.

 #### To Run this project Clone it and install modules using